Precision Liquid Handling

 Biochemical protocols require a lot of pipetting.
 Many labs use manual pipettes, but increasingly automation has been introduced to

 increase both throughput and reliability.
-In an automated fluid handling system, the pipette is programmable and 3 axes of motion are added to allow one or more pipettes to flexibly move liquids from one container to another.
+In automated liquid handling systems, the pipette is programmable and 3 axes of motion are added to allow one or more pipettes to flexibly move liquids from one container to another.

 Choosing Positioning Components